-parental responsibility.
+PARENTAL RESPONSIBILITY.
 Child Care is not a surrogate parent.
 Aside from kids checked in at Sesame Street Child Care, a responsible adult must supervise the children in their care at all times.
 We reserve the right to ask those who do not honor the protocol to not bring their children back to any Child Care area for the duration of the Fair.

-sorry, NO DIAPERS.
+SORRY, NO DIAPERS.
 We cannot change diapers or care for children who are not toilet trained.
 Sanitation facilities are extremely limited.

-equipped to offer one-to-one care for children with special needs, including, but not limited to, autism spectrum disorder, deaf and hard of hearing, sensory processing disorder, and attention deficit hyperactivity disorder.
+special Needs.
+Child Care Crew is equipped to offer one-to-one care for children with special needs, including, but not limited to, autism spectrum disorder, deaf and hard of hearing, sensory processing disorder, and attention deficit hyperactivity disorder.
 We also have many multilingual staff members and offer first-language care in several languages, including ASL.
 Please note any special needs at pre-registration so we can attempt to have appropriate staff on hand.

-26. Lost Children.
+27. Lost Children.
 Pre- and post-Fair, lost children must be reported to, and found children must be taken to QuarterMaster at Main Camp.